You may love a bath, but your dog probably won’t! So let’s take a look at how to bathe a dog at home, especially if your dog hates baths!

 How Do You Bathe a Dog That Hates Baths?

 There are, however, some dogs that hate to be bathed no matter how you approach this necessary task.
 I’m lucky enough to have a dog just like this!
 Plus, she loves to play in the mud.
 A great combination!
+So you need to learn how to bathe a dog afraid of water.

 If your pet happens to be an especially troublesome bather, you may want to consider leaving this job to a professional groomer.
 This is often the best option to ensure no accidental harm comes to you or your pet.